 - a.
-Choice of Topic and Subtopic Each grant application must be submitted to only one topic and, within it, to only one subtopic.
+Choice of Topic and Subtopic Each grant application must be submitted to only one topic and, within the topic, to only one subtopic.
 DOE will not assign a topic and/or subtopic to grant applications; this must be done by the applicant.
 When a grant application has relevance to more than one subtopic, the applicant must decide which subtopic is the most relevant and submit the grant application under that subtopic only. - b.
 Responsiveness To be considered responsive, a grant application must fall within the description of the subtopic, and also satisfy any conditions contained in the introductory section of that topic.
 The language in both the topic introductions and the subtopics should be taken literally.
 Applications that do not directly address the subtopic statement will be declined for non-responsiveness, and will not be peer reviewed. - c.
 Submitting to Both Programs Grant applications that include a substantial amount of cooperative research collaboration (at least 30%) with a single research institution may be considered for funding in both programs.
 Applicants may indicate their interest in being considered for both programs by selecting the appropriate box on the SBIR/STTR Information Form. - d.
 Duplicate Applications Duplicate grant applications, even if submitted to different topics and/or subtopics, will be rejected without review.
-The application with the latest transmission time will be accepted for evaluation. - e.
+The application with the latest Grants.gov submission time will be the only version accepted for evaluation. - e.
 Multiple Applications There is no limit on the number of different grant applications a small business may submit, even to the same subtopic.
+However, each application must be uniquely responsive to the topic and subtopic.